 Impact of Memory Size.
-The memory bank requires storage space to retain old distributions, but the constraints of lifelong adaptation limit its size.
+The memory bank requires extra storage space to retain old features, constrained by limited resources.
 To trade off the performance and memory size, we varied the number of replayed samples per session in Fig. 7.
 MAGR demonstrates resilience within the range of 5 to 11 features per session, owing to the integration of OUS to sample representative features.
 However, when the sample number is 3, MAGR's performance degrades.
 This is likely because OUS may sample extreme boundary samples that fail to maintain old distributions effectively, whereas random sampling may perform better in such scenarios.
-To ensure consistency, we maintained a memory size of 10 samples per session for fair comparison, as shown in Tab.
+We maintained 10 samples per session for a fair comparison in Tab.
 1.